hitriylis/Cognitive-Biases-landing/README.md

 ## Description

 Cognitive Biases - this is a project to create a landing page that describes common cognitive biases in programming.
 These are the most common problems that many developers face at various points in their careers.
+The project uses the following approaches: positioning, Flex, OOCSS and Atomic CSS, deployment to Surge.

 ## Install